 Adjacent to Windsor Great Park is Home Park Golf Course, and golfers can also enjoy a round or two at Ashford Manor Golf Club, whose 18-hole course is regarded as one of the finest in Middlesex.

 Our Lady of the Rosary Roman Catholic School in Staines-upon-Thames has earned a ‘Good’ accolade from Ofsted, and Staines Preparatory School offers a private alternative for primary education.
-For older children, The Magna Carta School in Runnymede is a community school with a ‘Good and Improving’ rating.
+For older children, The Magna Carta School in Runnymede is a community school with a ‘Good with many outstanding features’ rating.

-For those who have reached university age, the location of London Square Staines upon Thames is ideal for study at Royal Holloway University of London, whose spectacular campus is just 2.4 miles away: 6 minutes by car or just 5 minutes on the train from Staines train station.
-From Staines bus station you either catch the number 44 which takes 19 minutes or number 71 which is 18 minutes.
+Royal Holloway University of London, whose spectacular campus is just 2.4 miles away has 20 academic departments spread across 3 faculties: 6 minutes by car or just 5 minutes on the train from Staines train station.
+From Staines bus station you can either catch the number 44 which takes 19 minutes or number 71 which is just 18 minutes.